wri/ndc/June 28/GUY-NDC-EN-AP.md

 #### Sectors covered

-Guyana‟s intended contributions will focus on the forest and energy sectors, where the majority of our current and historic emissions are produced.
+Guyana's intended contributions will focus on the forest and energy sectors, where the majority of our current and historic emissions are produced.

 While it is true that agriculture is a considerable source of other greenhouse gas (methane and nitrous oxide) emissions, and should be part of the general global mitigation agenda, for SIDS, LDCs and the African Group, domestic agriculture is critical to our food security and rural livelihoods.
 Agriculture in Guyana, as elsewhere, is under threat from the adverse effects of climate change, including floods and droughts.
 Given its small scale, and concentrated as it is along the narrow coastal strip where Guyana‟s most productive soils are found, our agriculture is particularly vulnerable to sea level rise and other adverse effects of climate change.
 Our contributions are therefore focused entirely on CO2 emissions and Guyana's agriculture is treated purely as an adaptation issue in this INDC.